05 November 2020

 While I was living on High Street, I joked that I was only a stone throw from houses on John Street where members of many previous generations of the Comerford family had lived before me.

-I was confident about my Comerford family links with Wexford, and – although I was born in Dublin – this was home for me, and I feel was back at home every time I go back.
+I was confident about my Comerford family links with Wexford, and – although I was born in Dublin – this was home for me, and I feel at home every time I go back.

 But Nicky Rossiter’s book made me ask was there was another family connection with Wexford apart from the Comerford family links.